iterorganization/IMAS-ParaView/docs/source/dev_guide.rst

   items to display in this list.
 - Bézier interpolation settings.
 These settings are only used by the JOREK Reader.

-Note that all Properties / UI elements are declard on the base class.
+Note that all Properties / UI elements are defined on the base class.
 The reason is that this is the only way to keep their ordering consistent in ParaView.
 The ParaView Python Plugin API does some interesting things with subclasses...